CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 11.Ti=“Context”

-11.0.sec=means the circumstances surrounding a covered entity’s processing of personal data, including but not limited to—
+11.0.sec=means the circumstances surrounding {a_covered_entity}’s processing of personal data, including but not limited to—

-11.1.sec=the extent and frequency of direct interactions between individuals and the covered entity, if any;
+11.1.sec=the extent and frequency of direct interactions between individuals and {the_covered_entity}, if any;

 11.2.sec=the nature and history of the interactions described in paragraph (1);

-11.3.sec=the level of understanding that reasonable users of the covered entity’s goods or services would have of how the covered entity processes the personal data that it collects, including through any notice provided by the covered entity;
+11.3.sec=the level of understanding that reasonable users of {the_covered_entity}’s goods or services would have of how {the_covered_entity} processes the personal data that it collects, including through any notice provided by {the_covered_entity};

-11.4.sec=the range of goods or services that the covered entity offers, the use of such goods or services by individuals, the benefits of such goods or services to individuals, and the brand names that the covered entity uses to offer such goods or services;
+11.4.sec=the range of goods or services that {the_covered_entity} offers, the use of such goods or services by individuals, the benefits of such goods or services to individuals, and the brand names that {the_covered_entity} uses to offer such goods or services;

-11.5.sec=information known by the covered entity about the privacy preferences of individual users of its goods or services;
+11.5.sec=information known by {the_covered_entity} about the privacy preferences of individual users of its goods or services;

-11.6.sec=the types of personal data foreseeably processed in order to provide a good or service that an individual requests from the covered entity;
+11.6.sec=the types of personal data foreseeably processed in order to provide a good or service that an individual requests from {the_covered_entity};

-11.7.sec=the types of personal data foreseeably processed in order to improve or market a good or service that an individual requests from the covered entity;
+11.7.sec=the types of personal data foreseeably processed in order to improve or market a good or service that an individual requests from {the_covered_entity};

 11.8.sec=the types of personal data foreseeably processed as customary business records;

-11.9.sec=the age and sophistication of individuals who use the covered entity’s goods or services, including whether the covered entity’s goods or services are directed toward minors or the elderly;
+11.9.sec=the age and sophistication of individuals who use {the_covered_entity}’s goods or services, including whether {the_covered_entity}’s goods or services are directed toward minors or the elderly;

-11.10.sec=the extent to which personal data under the control of the covered entity are exposed to public view; and
+11.10.sec=the extent to which personal data under the control of {the_covered_entity} are exposed to public view; and

-11.11.sec=the extent to which personal data under the control of the covered entity are obscured.
+11.11.sec=the extent to which personal data under the control of {the_covered_entity} are obscured.

 11.=[02/Bit/Ssec_11]